mayur-tolexo/aqua/README.md

 ```
 	{
 		"where"  : "username like ? or name like ?",
-		"params" : [ "j%", "Tim%" ]
+		"params" : [ "j%", "Tim%" ],
+		"limit"  : 100,
+		"offset" : 25,
+		"order"  " ["username", "name desc"]
 	}
 ```

 When executed, the final query becomes:

 ```
-SELECT * FROM users WHERE username like "j%" or name like "Tim%"
+SELECT * FROM users WHERE username like "j%" or name like "Tim%" order by username, name desc limit 100 offset 25
 ```

 The output is same, a json array.